Blue And Red States Concerned About New Tax Law

 This month, the head of the governor's budgeting office announced the state could expect to lose $20 million in revenue over the next two years, mainly because of how the federal law changes the way Montana collects corporate income tax.

-And $20 million is on the low end of projections by state economists about the hit the state may take from the federal tax bill.
+And $20 million is on the low end of projections by state economists.

-"With experts on both sides, we thought it appropriate to error on the side of less loss to state revenue, because that was really the legislative intent in Congress," Montana State Budget Director Dan Villa said.
+"With experts on both sides, we thought it appropriate to err on the side of less loss to state revenue, because that was really the legislative intent in Congress," Montana State Budget Director Dan Villa said.
 "It was not the intent to have that implication come down on the state."

-Montana Senate Majority Leader Fred Thomas says analysis by the governor's office showing a revenue hit to the state is nothing but politics.
+Montana Senate Majority Leader Fred Thomas says the analysis by the governor's office is nothing but politics.

 "We don't see any impact except positive impacts," Thomas said.

-The Montana legislature meets once every two years and there are no plans to call a special legislative session to deal with the disagreement over projections, though state lawmakers could be called back into session if consensus grows around a loss more than the governor's estimate of $20 million.
+The Montana Legislature meets once every two years, and there are no plans to call a special session to deal with the disagreement over projections.
+Although, state lawmakers could be called back into session if consensus grows around a loss more than the governor's estimate of $20 million.

 Notably, the Montana Department of Revenue suggests it could be more than double that.
-Dir.
-Mike Kadas, a Bullock appointee, cites the fact that Montana is one of 17 states coupling their tax code with federal law in a way that could result in a loss in personal and corporate income tax.
+Director Mike Kadas, a Bullock appointee, cites the fact that Montana is one of 17 states coupling their tax code with federal law in a way that could result in a loss in personal and corporate income tax.

 How Blue States Are Making End Run Around New GOP Tax Law